voidus/y-cli/README.md

 - `chat`   Start a new chat conversation or continue an existing one
 - `list`   List chat conversations with optional filtering
 - `share`  Share a chat conversation by generating a shareable link
+- `bot`    Manage bot configurations:
+  - `add`     Add a new bot configuration
+  - `list`    List all configured bots
+  - `delete`  Delete a bot configuration

 ### Options
 - `--help`  Show help message and exit